Suicide Bereavement Support

 Research into the impact of suicide in the UK

 The Partnership launched important Research through a survey in September 2017, in collaboration with the University of Manchester, to identify the impact of suicide in the UK and use the findings to improve the capacity and quality of support available.
-Over 6,000 people have completed the survey, which closed in August 2018, with a report due in mid 2019.
+Over 7,000 people have completed the survey, which closed in August 2018, and the Report was published in November 2020.

 Bereavement support in business